What is a Wells Fargo HSA Account?

 Is There a Limit to How Much I Can Contribute?

-How Do I Access and Manage My HSA Account?
+How Do I Access and Manage My Health Savings Account (HSA) Account?

 Firstly, you need to register for an account online at optumbank.com.
 Once registered, you can add your bank account information to deposit funds or receive distributions from your HSA.
 You’ll also be able to invest your funds using this portal.
 When setting up your account, be sure to designate a beneficiary for your account as well.

-How Do I Access Funds in the Wells Fargo HSA Account In Order to Pay My Medical Expenses?
+How Do I Access Funds in the Wells Fargo HSA Account To Pay My Medical Expenses?

 Your HSA dollars are available to you, as well as your spouse and eligible dependents, even if they’re not covered under your HDHP.
 You can use your HSA funds to pay for qualified medical expenses incurred by you, your spouse, or your other eligible dependents.